 - First Aid and Safety.
 Need to cut a bandage?
 Remove a splinter?
 Many multitools include scissors or tweezers.

-And then there’s another hundred unexpected and unplanned ways we’ve used our multitools from repairing belts and tents to cleaning fish and cutting apples.
+And then there are another hundred unexpected and unplanned ways we’ve used our multitools from repairing belts and tents to cleaning fish and cutting apples.

 What features do you need in the best camping multitool?

-Type of Metals – It’s important that your new multitool is made of high quality hardened steel.
-The first failure point in a cheaply made multitool is usually in the phillips head screw driver that rounds out quickly.
+Type of Metals – It’s important that your new multitool is made of high-quality hardened steel.
+The first failure point in a cheaply made multitool is usually in the phillips head screwdriver that rounds out quickly.
 Other tools quickly follow in wearing out.
-The metal in the knife blade also important so it is easy to sharpen and holds an edge well.
+The metal in the knife blade is also important so it is easy to sharpen and holds an edge well.

 Size and Weight – Portability is critical.
-Otherwise you might as well carry a 20 pound tool box around.
+Otherwise, you might as well carry a 20-pound tool box around.
 A good multitool will easily fit in your pocket or attach securely to your belt or backpack.
-It will be light in weight so you can easily carry the camping multitool for long periods without really noticing the weight of it.
+It will be light in weight so you can easily carry the camping multitool for long periods without really noticing its weight.
 If it’s super heavy you won’t carry it and then you won’t have your multitool when you need it most.
 Right?